 I believe people, whatever their age, need skilled support from people who love them.
 Parents and partners must be empowered by therapists, because they are facing someone whose illness creates ambivalence about getting help.
 And they need coaching because it's an extremely skilled task.

 If you think you can't possibly take charge of your son or daughter's eating because they are older and are used to a high level of autonomy, then FBT-TAY (family-based treatment for transition-age youth) may be the answer.
 It's an adaptation of FBT, where with a therapist's help, the young person takes on a little more ownership of their treatment.
 This works if they agree, at least in principle, to have their parents' help.
 When they waver, the therapist helps renew the agreement.

 For more on this, head over to my article on mirror-mirror here.

 It summarises findings in a chapter of this excellent book (which all clinicians should have).
 More research from Gina Dimitropoulos, Kristen Anderson, James Lock and Daniel Le Grange is due to be published.
 Sign up for emails from me for news.

-For more help regarding adults being supported by their family and using an FBT-style approach, head over to Tabitha Farrar's excellent resources (podcast, YouTubes, blog, books).
+Head over to Tabitha Farrar's excellent resources for adults (podcast, YouTubes, blog, books).

 For a review of the research on treatment for adults, see Glenn Waller (2016), ‘Recent advances in psychological therapies for eating disorders’